Public Participation in Committee Meetings

-The School Committee welcomes information, concerns, and opinions from those attending School Committee meetings.
-In order to give those wishing to speak a fair opportunity to be heard and to complete its business, the School Committee adopts the following procedures for public participation in its meetings:
+The School Committee welcomes information, concerns, and opinions from those attending Committee meetings.
+In order to give those wishing to speak a fair opportunity to be heard and to complete its business, the Committee adopts the following procedures for public participation in its meetings:

 - The Chair may set aside one or more periods during each meeting to hear the information, concerns, and opinions of the public.
 One such period shall occur at or near the beginning of any meeting.

 - Any citizen wishing to speak to the Committee shall identify themselves by name and address and sign in on the sheet provided.